aseerkt/clubhouse-client/README.md

 ## Thread

-* Thread is a live , real time page having interaction using ## websockets
+* Thread is a live , real time page having interaction using websockets.

 * Thread has two view one is for the admin and one for the audience , admin is the on who creates the chat.